pingcap/docs/pd-recover.md

 # PD Recover User Guide

 PD Recover is a disaster recovery tool of PD, used to recover the PD cluster which cannot start or provide services normally.
-PD Recover is downloaded with tidb-ansible in the `resource/bin/pd-recover` path.
+PD Recover is downloaded with TiDB Ansible in the `resource/bin/pd-recover` path.

 ## Quick Start